How to Write an X Ray Tech Resume

 This guide is meant for the rad tech school graduate seeking their first job out of school.
 However, it could also be used by rad tech school applicants if the school you are applying to requires a professional resume for admission.
 Special denotations will be marked for school applicants.
 It can also be a reference guide for a rad tech already in the field and looking to update their resume to the currently accepted format.

-There are many methods for writing a an xray tech resume.
+There are many methods for writing an xray tech resume.
 This reverse chronological method is just one style.
 If you find it easier to write your resume in a different style, that is fine too.
-Just make sure that it is clean and uncluttered so that the person reading can easily see what is important.
+Just ensure it is clean and uncluttered so that the person reading can easily see what is important.
 Do not list things that are irrelevant to the position you are applying to.
 Given the pressure that comes with writing a resume and assuming this is your first resume, I want to help.
-This article will, in a nutshell, detail what to include in your resume, why, and the current trending format to use.
+This article will, in a nutshell, detail what to include in your resume, why, and the currently trending format to use.
 Click here for a sample Cover Letter, if you also need that to go along with your resume.

-The resume of an X-ray tech or related imaging profession will include more than the usual basics.
+Hence, The resume of an X-ray tech or related imaging profession will include more than the usual basics.
 It is not enough to only outline personal details, credentials, and references.
 To stand out from the competition, you’ll need a comprehensive x ray tech resume that includes the following attributes.